 There’s a great range of pubs in Swanage, from gastropubs to go-to music venues, and from your traditional log fires and wooden beams for that cosy atmosphere to waterfront bars with stunning sea views.

 Most pubs in Swanage are child and dog-friendly, so you can take the whole family out for lunch or dinner, but you’ll also find some more ‘grown-up’ venues for those evenings you want to sit and listen to a live band, play some pool, or sit and watch the sunset over Swanage Bay with a glass of wine.

 The Ship Inn

-A fun, relaxed vibe with a modern feel and an all-you’d-expect menu
+A fun, relaxed vibe with a modern feel and a vibrant menu

 For lunch or dinner, choose from sharing platters, a gourmet dog, burger & loaded fries, and a range of wraps & sandwiches.
 There’s a kids’ menu too, with all the classic favourites.

 Check the latest updates and events on The Ship Inn’s Facebook page or call to book a table